starcitizen-lug/knowledge-base/wiki/Troubleshooting/nvidia.md

   - set device name with environment variable `DXVK_FILTER_DEVICE_NAME=yourdevicenamehere`

 ## Severe frame drops
+1. Do not use [DLSS](#dlss-deep-learning-super-sampling) and [Smooth Motion](#nvidia-smooth-motion) at the same time.
+It may result in poor framerates, freezes, and severe artifacts.
-- Some Penguins are seeing VRAM exhaustion problems on Nvidia cards.
-Overriding the max allowed VRAM allocation may help.
+2. Some Penguins are seeing VRAM exhaustion problems on Nvidia cards.
+Overriding the max allowed VRAM allocation may help:

 - Use the LUG Helper to [edit your launch script](/Tips-and-Tricks#how-to-edit-the-launch-script).
 - **If you're using DXVK:**
   - Add the following environment variable to your [launch script](/Tips-and-Tricks#how-to-edit-the-launch-script).
 Replace `4096` with the appropriate value from the table below.